 The huge benefits of using drones for photo mapping are fairly evident.

 First of all, there’s the lower cost involved.
 Hiring a helicopter or aeroplane to survey an area of land is very expensive.
 A drone is light, flexible and can get closer to the ground than a traditional aircraft.
-It can be carried in the back of a car or van and operates in almost any location.
+It can carry in the back of a car or van and operates in almost any location.

-With the high definition cameras that are available nowadays, along with GPS data tracking, very accurate representations can be obtained in a relatively short space of time and with minimum effort.
+With the high definition cameras that are available nowadays.
+Along with GPS data tracking.
+Very accurate representations can be obtained in a relatively short space of time and with minimum effort.
 Essentially, the software does all the heavy lifting for you.

 Multi-Rotor Drones and Photo Mapping